-Rule 40(3) Copy of the previously filed application
+Copy of the previously filed application Rule 40(3)

 The applicant must supply a certified copy of the previously filed application within two months of the filing date (Rule 40(3)).
 However, according to Rule 40(3), last sentence, this requirement is dispensed with where the previously filed application is already available to the EPO under the conditions specified by the President.
-According to the Decision of the President of the EPO dated 17 March 2009, OJ EPO 4/2009, 236, a certified copy does not need to be filed where the previously filed application is one of the following:
+According to the Notice from the EPO dated 14 September 2009, OJ EPO 2009, 486, a certified copy does not need to be filed where the previously filed application is a European application or an international one filed with the EPO as receiving office under the PCT.
+In all other cases, a certified copy of the previously filed application to which reference is made must be filed within the time limit under Rule 40(3).